rudolph-miller/dyna/README.md

 ```
   - can create the table if the table doesn't exist.
   - can update the table if the table definitions are chagned.
-  - can return NIL if the table has no changs.
+  - can return NIL if the table has no changes.

 ### find-dyna
 ```Lisp